-Vision - To prevent the occurrence, better diagnose, and resolve or minimize the impact of Lyme disease and other tick-borne illnesses and conditions, with emphasis on burden of disease
+Vision – To prevent the occurrence, better diagnose, and resolve or minimize the impact of Lyme disease

 There are currently at least 18 known tick-borne infectious pathogens, with 20 known conditions and 13 illnesses resulting from tick bites.1 As tick populations continue to grow and ticks expand geographically, yearly cases of Lyme disease and other tick-borne diseases, including spotted fever rickettsiosis, anaplasmosis, and ehrlichiosis, have been increasing steadily for years in the United States, with tens of thousands of people diagnosed annually and more likely undiagnosed.